synergyai-os/zdhc-spp-proto/dev-docs/LLM Instructions.md

 - **Query Component Pattern** - Reusable query components with Svelte 5 snippets for Convex-Svelte integration
 - **Separation of Concerns** - Queries isolated in dedicated components, UI logic in page components
 - **Reusable Data Fetching** - Query components can be used across multiple pages with consistent data structure
+- **Props vs Store State** - Pass calculated data as props rather than relying on empty store state
+- **Race Condition Prevention** - Make business logic conditional on data dependencies being loaded
+- **Data Flow Debugging** - Use console logs at each step to trace where data gets lost
+- **Component Interface Updates** - Always update component interfaces when adding new props

 ### User Preferences (Important!)